Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Measuring Over-squashing

 \section{Measuring Over-squashing}

 It is intuitive to think that if $N$ vertices in $\Tilde{\mathcal{N}}_u$ contribute to the feature representation of some vertex $u$ by the permutation invariant update rule \ref{eq:general_mpnn}, we should expect each such vertex to provide $\frac{1}{N}$ of the total contribution.
 If this is repeated over and over, such as in a tree, the exponentially decaying dependence of distant vertices is to be expected.
 However, quantifying this phenomenon is actually quite difficult.
 The first work to call attention to the over-squashing problem \cite{alon2021} measures whether breaking the bottleneck improves the results of long-range problems, instead of measuring the decaying importance itself.
-A definition that took inspiration from the vanishing gradient problem was given by \cite{topping2022}, where it was suggested that $\frac{\partial \mX_u^k}{\mX_v^0}$ can be used to evaluate the decreasing importance of distant vertex $v$ to $u$.
-However, this definition only works in the one dimensional case and when $\bigoplus$ is a mean or similar aggregating operators with a natural decaying effect.
-Such approach does not work if $\bigoplus$ is the sum or max operator simply because the derivative of such aggregator either equals $1$ or does not exist entirely.
-Clearly, it is the \textit{relative} importance of a vertex compared to the contribution of all other vertices that is at the heart of the matter.